RoboZero/SwampFriend/README.md

-# DiscordTsBot
+# SwampFriend

-A template for a Discord.js bot written in Typescript and consistent with the Discord.js v14 guides.
+A Discord.js bot written in TypeScript that lets you create an intro for yourself, allows you to seek out random intros of others, and view a person's intro.

 ## Getting Started